‘Do something’ trends on Twitter after latest US school shooting

 Related video: Nashville anchor fights back tears as her children’s school goes into precautionary lockdown

-The phrase “do something” trended on Twitter with 198,000 posts on Monday following the Nashville school shooting that left three children and three adults dead.
+The phrase “do something” trended on Twitter with 198,000 posts following the Nashville school shooting that left three children and three adults dead.

-The suspect, a 28-year-old woman thought to be a former student at The Covenant School, was shot and killed by police.
+The suspect, Audrey Hale, a 28-year-old thought to be a former student at The Covenant School, was shot and killed by police on Monday morning.

 “How many more children have to be murdered before Republicans in Congress will step up and act? … We need to do something,” White House Press Secretary Karine Jean-Pierre said on Monday.